 She holds a B.A. from Sarah Lawrence College in Creative Writing and Philosophy and a Ph.D. from Brown University in German Literature and Language.
 And she is a member of PEN America and a dual citizen of the U.S and Ireland.

-She has lectured and given readings widely, and participated in numerous publishing panels and writing workshops.
+She has given numerous readings, and participated in publishing panels and writing workshops.

 DARWIN * March 2003 - May 3, 2014 * R.I.P